florian-besser/accelerated-build-now-plugin/README.md

 Accelerated Build Now Plugin
 ============================
-The Jenkins Accelerated Build Now Plugin allows Jenkins users to launch a project's build right away, even if the queue is long (moving it to the top of the queue) and even if no executor is available (killing and rescheduling builds not launched by "humans")
+The Jenkins Accelerated Build Now Plugin allows Jenkins users to launch a project's build right away, even if the queue is long (moving it to the top of the queue) but without killing off jobs if no executor is available.

 ## How to build and test :
 Simply clone this repo and run mvn clean install hpi:run

 ## How to install :
-Download the [latest release](https://github.com/Terracotta-OSS/accelerated-build-now-plugin/releases) and use Jenkins installer advanced tab to upload and install it to Jenkins.
+Download the [latest release](https://github.com/florian-besser/accelerated-build-now-plugin/releases) and use Jenkins installer advanced tab to upload and install it to Jenkins.

 ## How to use :
 When your Jenkins cluster is overloaded with jobs (a queue with 10+ builds, all the executors busy with nightly builds that take ages), you know you will wait ages before the job you want to run effectively starts running.